 Being the guardian of a minor in the legal sense means being responsible for the well-being of that child.
 This covers all aspects of a child’s physical development, physical safety, mental development and emotional development.

-Child custody simply refers to the arrangement for how the rights and specifics regarding a relationship between a parent and child are broken down.
-Legal custody generally means which parent gets to make significant decisions for the child and physical custody generally means which parent the child lives with.
+Child custody refers to the arrangement for how the rights and specifics regarding a relationship between a parent and child are broken down.
+Legal custody generally means which parent gets to make significant decisions for the child, and physical custody generally means which parent the child lives with.
 A custody arrangement won’t look the same for every family.
 The custody arrangements that are in place within the Canadian legal system today are sole custody, joint custody, and split custody.